-It is also referred to as photoageing because ultraviolet radiation from sunlight causes the structure and texture of our skin to change, in a similar manner to how our skin responds to ageing.
+Photodamage is also known as photoageing because ultraviolet radiation from sunlight causes the structure of our skin to change, in a similar manner to how our skin responds to ageing.

 Research indicates that people with porcelain and beige complexions are more at risk for developing skin conditions related to sun damage.
-In other words, people with lighter complexions get sunburnt and tan more easily compared to people with dusky complexions.
+In other words, people with lighter complexions get sunburnt easily.

 According to a study, Asian skin and Caucasian skin show different forms of photodamage.
 It was observed that most people in North America and Europe develop wrinkles and fine lines as a result of photodamage, whereas most people in Asia do not develop wrinkles till the age of 50 years.
-Instead, photodamage appears in their skin in the form of dark spots, and pigmented skin lesions and skin growth.
+Instead, photodamage appears on their skin in the form of dark spots and pigmented skin.

-Research indicates that smoking cigarettes leads to a decrease in blood circulation in the skin, while damaging connective skin tissues and making our skin more prone to getting photodamaged.
+Research indicates that smoking cigarettes leads to decreased blood circulation in the skin, while damaging connective skin tissues and making our skin more prone to getting photodamaged.

 UV rays are not only present in our atmosphere on sunny days, but also on cloudy and rainy days.
 They are not just present on the beach, but they also affect our skin in hilly terrains.
 In colder climates, ultraviolet rays bounce back from the snow and reflect on our skin, leading to photodamaged skin.